supendi/Adository/README.md

 <p>4.
 Select a database node and click 'Generate Repository' Context Menu</p>
 <p>5.
 Type your namespace name, DbContext name, and select a folder project where you want to generate the files.</p>
 <p>6.
 In your IDE (visual studio) point to project where the files generated.
 Show all files, select the generated folders and files then include to your project</p>
+<p>7.
+Note that the dbcontext class will read connection string from config file(app.config or web.config).
+So you must add/create your own connection string in the config file </p>

 <h2>Use the generated code</h2>
 <p>It's a bit similiar to how we use an EF dbcontext object.</p>